anniechen18/neovim-setup/README.md

 For all the new vim users, I first want to give a disclaimer that while vim/neovim is powerful to use and loved by many, it may be overwhelming and initimidating to begin with.
 But let us not fear!
 We are on our way to having a new tool in our toolbox and that is very exciting.

+I would not recommend simply copying the config files I have in this repo.
+While that may save you time, I found it harder to learn when I used other's config files because I had no idea what their mappings were, which plugins did what, and such.
+It was a much easier learning experience if you build your own config step by step, and you can even customize it to the way you want.

 This guide goes through how to set up neovim, with last section tailoring towards Haskell programming because I will mainly be programming in Haskell.
 Let's go!

 ## Set up NeoVim